-Based on Table 3, the first hypothesis testing obtained p-values of 0.0445 which is smaller than the alpha value of 0.05 (5%) while on Table 4, it shows that the value of the path coefficients is 0.1162.
-Thus, it stated that the capital structure has a significant and positive effect on profitability.
-These results indicate that H1 is accepted.
+Based on Table 5, the first hypothesis testing obtained p-values of 0.1738 in which it is greater than the value of alpha = 0.05 (5%).
+On Table 6, it shows that the value of the path coefficients of -0.0542, then it can be stated that the capital structure has no effect on profitability.
+This shows that H1 was rejected.

-H2: Ownership structure has a significant effect on profitability.
+H2: Ownership structure affects profitability.

-Based on Table 3, the first hypothesis test obtained p-values of 0.0010 which is smaller than the alpha value of 0.05 (5%) while ion Table 4, it shows that the value of the path coefficients is 0.3121.
-Therefore, it can be stated that the structure ownership has a significant positive effect on profitability.
-This shows that H2 is accepted.
+Based on Table 5, the first hypothesis testing obtained p-values of 0.0283, in which the value is smaller than that of alpha = 0.05 (5%).
+On Table 6, it shows that the value of the path coefficients is 0.201.
+In this case, it can be stated that ownership structure has a significant and positive effect on profitability.
+It shows that $\rm H_2$ is also accepted.
+The results of hypothesis testing both in Indonesia and the Philippines show that capital structure does not affect profitability.
+Yet, ownership structure positively affects probability.